 The first time I read Jose Rizal's Noli Me Tangere, it was a comic book version that my Dad bought from National Bookstore.
 It was designed for school kids since it was a short and sanitized version.

 You can tell that the artist's inspiration for Crisostomo Ibarra was Rizal.
-I think it was originally made in the 1960's.
-I, sometimes, still see National bookstore selling them.
+I think it was originally made in the 1960s.
+I still see National Bookstore selling them.

 My first full reading of Noli happened when I was in 6th grade.
 I borrowed my cousin's Noli textbook which was in Tagalog.
 It was engrossing and I had fun reading it.
 I didn't put the book down until I finished the story.

-Years later, I bought a copy with English translation made by Ma.
+Years later, I bought a copy of the English translation made by Ma.
 Soledad Lacson-Locsin.
 And now, I also have Leon Ma.
 Guerrero's English version.
 There's another English translation made by Penguin Random House for it's World Classics collection.
 It was translated by Harold Augenbraum.